The Foreign and Commonwealth Office (FCO) advise against all travel to:

 Around 82,600 British nationals visited Ukraine in 2013.
 Most visits are trouble-free.

 Take care on the roads.
 There are a high number of traffic accidents, including fatalities.
 See Road travel

 Beware of petty crime, especially in crowded areas and tourist spots or when using public transport.
 See Crime

-There is a low threat from terrorism.
-See terrorism
+There is a general threat from terrorism.
+See Terrorism

 Take out comprehensive travel and medical insurance before you travel.